 This feature is not available in Denodo Professional or Denodo Standard.
 See also Denodo Platform - Subscription Bundles.

-This optimization works combined with the cost-based optimizer to detect operations that would benefit from it.
+The cost-based optimizer can detect if there exist operations that would benefit from using the MPP configured.
 Pushing of query processing to the MPP engine will be used when the query requires the processing of large amounts of data to be done in Denodo, and that processing cannot be done in streaming mode.
 In that case, the processing most likely will require the offloading to disk of part of the data to avoid exhausting the server resources.

 The optimizer decides when is best to use the MPP on a query basis, the decision is based on the type of operations specified in the query, the view statistics and the server configuration.
 These are the types of operations that could benefit from its use: